BeMS 1977 10 22

 Ocr'd Text:

-Sonata in G minor (op 65) 6 Allegro moderato Scherzo (Allegro con brio) Largo Finale (Allegro) issim Chopin (1810-1849) One normally considers the musical output of Chopin to be exclusively confined to compositions for solo piano or piano and orchestra.
+Sonata in G minor (op 65) 6 Allegro moderato Scherzo (Allegro con brio) Largo A Finale (Allegro) Chopin (1810-1849) One normally considers the musical output of Chopin to be exclusively confined to compositions for solo piano or piano and orchestra.
 It is therefore interesting to find among his opus numbers three works for cello and piano.
-His undoubted association with the instrument stemmed from a lifelong friend- ship with Franchomme, notable French virtuoso cellist of that time. to axebied oft bobne omar HOUSE O 3 stuterstil ba B. It was common practice (and still is) for salg composers to consult with famous contemporary aldt instrumentalists when wishing to write in the most effective manner for a solo instrument both in musical and technical terms.
-Thus, Franchomme I offered his Polish friend considerable advice and assistance while the latter completed his cello and sonata of 1847.
-They gave the first performance t together at a private concert in the same year ofer and again on the last concert in which Chopin appeared in the following year, when the composer already was a sick man with tuberculosis, an fant affliction which brought a tragic end to his career. tutoria Latovo edt silay unteting oimityds ofsal foo wh en The first movement opens in concerto-like doo fashion with the piano part assu ng the role of an orchestra as the cello utters a series of IORION glorious melodies, within a tightly controlled sonata form development - a surprising feature quat when one recalls Chopin's personal struggle with large scale forms.
+His undoubted association with the instrument stemmed from a lifelong friend- ship with Franchomme, a notable French virtuoso cellist of that time. erobred odd bobneemen I It was common practice (and still is) for composers to consult with famous contemporary aidt instrumentalists when wishing to write in the most effective manner for a solo instrument both in su musical and technical terms.
+Thus, Franchomme offered his Polish friend considerable advice and assistance while the latter completed his cello tud sonata of 1847.
+They gave the first performance t together at a private concert in the same year oper and again on the last concert in which Chopin appeared in the following year, when the composer already was a sick man with tuberculosis, an affliction which brought a tragic end to his career. en The first movement opens in concerto-like doo fashion with the piano part assuming the role of an orchestra as the cello utters a series of t glorious melodies, within a tightly controlled sonata form development - a surprising feature qat when one recalls Chopin's personal struggle with large scale forms.

 7 The Belfast British Music Society, BeMS 1977 10 22, Page 7